Plan ahead for injuries and emergencies.

 Learn when to call 911.

 Call 911 when you need help right away.
 Call 911 if someone is seriously hurt, stops breathing, or if there is a fire.
-Don’t call 911 for things like a flat tire.
+Don’t call 911 for problems like a flat tire.

 Learn what to do when someone is choking.

 When someone is choking on food or a small object, it’s important to act right away.
-You can press your fist against a person’s stomach to force out whatever is causing that person to choke.
+You can stand behind the person who is choking and press your fist against the person’s stomach to force out whatever is causing that person to choke.
 This is called the Heimlich (“HIME-lik”) maneuver.

 Take a first aid and CPR class.

-Taking a class will teach you how to give first aid and CPR correctly.
+Taking a class can teach you how to give first aid and CPR correctly.
 This training will help you respond quickly and safely in emergencies.

 Find a first aid and CPR class in your community.